computefoundation/home/README.md

 Unix-base currently consists of the following members:

-* [Linux-shell-base](https://github.com/unix-base/linux-shell-base) -  UNIX-based solutions for the GNU/Linux shell
+* [Linux-shell-base](https://github.com/unix-base/linux-shell-base) -  UNIX home for the GNU/Linux shell
-* [Linux-os-base](https://github.com/unix-base/linux-os-base) - UNIX-based solutions for the GNU/Linux operating system
+* [Linux-os-base](https://github.com/unix-base/linux-os-base) - UNIX home for the GNU/Linux operating system

 # News

-**Android-application-base coming in January.** Android-application-base will be a complete base layer for Android system and UI and server communciation components for applications with a backend.
-The server communication components will include, for example, user accounts, authentication and application configurations.
-Overall, Android-application-base will remove all the base development for setting up an Android application with a server.
+**Android-application-base coming in January.
+Android-application-base** will provide a complete base layer for Android application and server communciation development, removing them for almost any general Android application with a server backend.
+This base layer will be one large UNIX-founded solution for Android system and UI and sever communication components, including user accounts, authentication and application configurations.